yywyaoyaowu/PotatoDele_Dom/02_population_analysis/08_PCA/README.md

-## Population Stratification (PCA)
+## Principal Component Analysis (PCA)
 Principal Component Analysis was performed using PLINK on the filtered SNP dataset (MAF ≥ 0.05) to visualize population structure.
-We extracted the top 338 principal components to capture fine-scale genetic variation.
-Sample identifiers in the PLINK output were replaced with biologically relevant group names (e.g., Landrace, *Candolleanum*) using a metadata mapping file (`sample_info`).
-The final eigenvector matrix was formatted with appropriate headers (PC1–PC338) and tab-separated values to facilitate visualization using tools such as ggplot2 or matplotlib.
+We extracted the top 502 principal components to capture fine-scale genetic variation.
+The final eigenvector matrix was formatted with appropriate headers (PC1–PC502) and tab-separated values to facilitate visualization. eigenvec_plot.R: plot eigenvector matrix eigenval_plot.R: plot eigenvalue matrix